-The French-based GASGAS Factory Racing Tech3 Team is one of the most experienced teams competing in the MotoGP World Championship, with its proud history dating as far back as 1989.
+The French-based Red Bull GASGAS Tech3 Team is one of the most experienced teams competing in the MotoGP World Championship, with its proud history dating as far back as 1989.

 Located in Provence in southern France, the team was formed by Hervé Poncharal and colleagues who began their Grand Prix adventure by contesting in the 250cc World Championship with Dominique Sarron.
 In 1993, Tech3 ran the American rider John Kocinski in the 250cc series, before signing emerging French talent Olivier Jacque, two years later.